Benjam11n/tp/docs/DeveloperGuide.md

 2. Transferring data

-    1. Go into the folder where the jar file is stored and delete the savedata folder.
+    1. Go into the folder where the jar file is stored and delete the data folder.

-    1. Replace it with your incoming savedata folder.
+    1. Replace it with your incoming data folder.

     1. Re-run the application.

-    1. Address book contains contacts from the new savedata folder.
+    1. Address book contains contacts from the new data folder.

 1. Modifying data

-    1. Go into the folder where the jar file is stored and modify the savedata folder.
+    1. Go into the folder where the jar file is stored and modify the data folder.

     1. You may add/edit/delete people here manually.

     1. Re-run the application.

-    1. Address book contains contacts from the modified savedata folder.
+    1. Address book contains contacts from the modified data folder.

 ---